Elckarow/Better-EMR-Phone/docs/config.md

 A string used to format a time.
 Passed to `time.strftime`.

 `date_format` *(defaults to `_("%m/%d/%Y")`)*
 A string used to format a date.
-Passed to `datetime.date.strftime`.
+Passed to `datetime.datetime.strftime`.

 `textbox_radius` *(defaults to `15`)*
 The radius of the rounded corners of the text messages' textboxes.